shopware/docs/guides/plugins/plugins/administration/add-new-tab.md

 ### Entrypoint for injecting custom javascript

 Please remember: The main entry point to customize the administration via plugin is the `main.js` file.
 It has to be placed into a `<plugin root>/src/Resources/app/administration/src` directory in order to be found by Shopware 6.
-So please use the file accordingly and refer to the \[PLACEHOLDER: Plugin base guide\] for more detail.
+So please use the file accordingly and refer to the [plugin base guide](../plugin-base-guide.md) for more details.

 ## Creating a custom tab